jorge120609/api-documentation/incidents.md

 GET /organizations/{organizationUuid}/accounts/{accountTypeGroup}/transactions
 ```

-Table below enlists the expected and actual values for the field:
+The following table lists the expected and actual values for the field:

 |Expected value in `originatorTransactionType` |Actual value in `originatorTransactionType` during the incident
 |:---- |:----